ArtrixTech/DynaGammy/README.md

 ## FreeBSD

-On FreeBSD, Gammy can be installed from either `ports`:
+On FreeBSD, Gammy can be installed from `ports`:

 ```sh
 % cd /usr/ports